ljupcho/ljupcho.github.io/_posts/2023-08-20-Rust-vs-Golang.md

 ```

 <br/>
-This yeilds same or better results than rust.
+This yields same or better results than rust.

 Now, let's move on to testing with `wrk` for both of the apps.